domiyanyue/my_notes/SYCLTutorials/SYCL_hello_world.md

 2. SYCL is purely based on C++.
 3. SYCL is a single source (no separation of device and host) programming model that allows developers to express at a high level of abstraction.

-## What does SYCL looks like Example Simple Vector Add
+## What does SYCL looks like?
-I will lead you through a simple SYCL code sample.
-Hopefully, this gives you an idea of the structure of a SYCL application.
+I will lead you through a simple SYCL code sample that perform simple vector add.
+This will give you an idea of the structure of a SYCL application.
-Please don't pay too much attention to details, I will mention them but just to understand the basics.
+Please don't pay too much attention to details but focus on the higher level concepts at the momenent.
+Here is the full appplication code:
-Notice, it is important that you know C++ functor and lambda express which is described here.

 ```C++
 #include <iostream>